 I tease clients to “KEEP THEIR INNER GUARDIAN HANGING OUT ON THE COUCH.”
 There was a wonderful mask art exhibit here in Colorado a few years ago, where a High School Student made a mask entitled the “Inner Guardian.”
 I wish I had succeeded in buying that mask.
 It was a wonderful portrayal how we all feel when we are triggered into fear or a sense of being threatened.
 I call it “THE INNER GUARDIAN IS COMING OUT.”
 I remind my clients that we want to keep the Inner Guardian watching TV.
 This is a silly but often effective way for clients to remember their FIGHT OR FLIGHT REACTIONS.
 The Inner Guardian is but a mental state in which neurons fire in such a way that we feel as if a mountain lion was on our backs.

-We do have mountain lions in our beautiful Rocky Mountains.
-It is a rare sight to see them, but if you do, your Inner Guardian is going to wake up.
-And you will b glad for it.
+We do have mountain lions roaming in our beautiful Rocky Mountains of Colorado.
+It is a rare sight to see them, but if you do, you can count on your Inner Guardian waking up.
+And you will be glad for it.
 Your body will shut down all unnecessary processes, including higher level logical centers, and it is going to execute an alarm response.
-You will fight or flee.
-The only trouble is that we tend to overuse this wonderful system of survival in our daily lives where there are no mountain lions.
-Our thoughts, perceptions, and emotions trigger the same neuronal-hormonal sequences and we lose out capacity to think logically.
-Repeated sequences of fight-or-flight responses are exhauting for our bodies and minds, and lead to increased stress responses in the future.
+You will likely try to fight or flee.
+The survival-driven fight-or-flight part of our brain and body is amazing and wonderful.
+It is indispensable.
+But it can also cause problems.
+The trouble is that we can learn to overuse this wonderful system of survival in our daily lives (where there are no mountain lions).
+I joke that we might have a lot of mountain goats, but very few mountain lions.
+For example, we may worry that we have offended someone. or that our boss does not like us and may fire us.
+These are unpleasant thoughts, and may even be unfortunate realities, but they are not mountain lions.
+But if we are prone to stress, these more minor, regular life thoughts or events can trigger the same neuronal-hormonal sequences as a mountain lion would.
+At a time when we need all of our complex problem solving parts of the brain, the fight-or-flight survival circuits shut all that complex neural circuitry down, and we lose our capacity to think logically!
+Our tendency to be so careful and cautious can actually backfire and make us even less able to solve regular problems in our lives.
+Moreover, such repeated sequences of fight-or-flight responses are exhausting to our bodies and minds, and lead to increased stress responses in the future.
 They can also lead to depression, anxiety and health problems.
-It is therefore very important to interrupt this habitual process of over-reacting to unpleasant but rarely deadly triggers.
+It is therefore very important to interrupt such habitual patterns of over-reacting to unpleasant but rarely deadly triggers.
 In the office, we work first on learning to become HABITUAL ABDOMINAL BREATHERS.
 We review many other strategies of stress management, including regular sleep, healthy nutrition, exercise, assertiveness, and effective prioritizing.
 We learn the skill of OBSERVING our thoughts and our feelings.
-We challenge maladaptive thoughts and develop aletrnative ways of viewing the situations as challenging rather than overwhelming (the distinction between those two ways of perceiving challenges can result in very different hormonal responses to stress, with lower cortisol release when we see a problem as a chalenge).
+We challenge maladaptive thoughts and develop alternative ways of viewing the situations as challenging rather than overwhelming (the distinction between those two ways of perceiving challenges can result in very different hormonal responses to stress, with lower cortisol release when we see a problem as a challenge).